 CU: A 10-cm Petri dish being filled with 6 drops of isotonic solution.

 Peel the abaxial, or lower, Arabidopsis leaf epidermis and cut the peeled leaf into squares of about 4x4 mm.
-Place the squares on the isotonic solution drops with the exposed abaxial side faced down and touching the solution.
+Place the small pieces on the isotonic solution drops with the exposed abaxial side faced down and touching the solution.

 Shots: